homestead-softworks/basic-testing/README.md

 # basic-testing
 This is just a place for random stuff that's made.

-I just upload random stuff I make here
+We just upload random stuff we make here

-Also anything here could brake at anymoment
+Also anything here could brake at any moment.